-Fitting to a door with frame to all 4 sides - Allow 5-10mm clearance from the floor to the bottom of the screen Fitting to a door with frame to 3 sides, without a threshold - Allow 30mm for the brush strip.
-When the screen is fitted the brush strip should just touch the floor/sill
+- Fitting to a door with frame to all 4 sides Allow 5-10mm clearance from the floor to the bottom of the magnetic catch. - Fitting to a door with frame to 3 sides, without a threshold Allow 30mm for the brush strip.
+When the screen is fitted the brush strip should just touch the floor/sill and replaces the bottom magnetic catch.